MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex1_retention_policies.md

 	- **Attribute**: Department
 	- **Operator**: is equal to
 	- **Value**: Retail
+1. Ensure checkboxes are selected next to each value.
 1. Select the **Next** button.
 1. On the **Review and finish** page, select the **Submit** button.
 1. After successful submission, close the page by clicking the **Done** button.